openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 Hardware:

-* Two TLSR9518 development kits.
+* Two B91 Development Kits.

 * One Raspberry Pi 3B+ or greater with Raspbian OS Image.

 * A Linux machine with at least two USB ports.

-* A USB to TTL Serial Converter Cable.

 * An internet-connected switch (or Router) and several Ethernet cables.